artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/sorting.markdown

 1. If the array has no elements or has only one there is no point for sorting
 2. In this line we take the divider element
-3. We take elements that are smaller then the divider and than perform sorting on this sub-array
+3. Take elements that are smaller then the divider and than perform sorting on this sub-array
 4. Exactly the same as above but for greater elements
-5. We take the middle elements.
+5. Take the middle elements.
 Notice that there might be more than one element that is equal to the divider
 6. Here we can combine three sub-sets and produce the result.
 From now on the array is sorted.

 Example usage